 Having an ill-stricken pet can be daunting.
-Seeing your beloved companion wheezing, coughing, and having difficulty breathing is definitely alarming.
+Seeing your beloved companion wheezing, coughing, and having difficulty in breathing is definitely alarming.
 Knowing what’s causing the symptom and how you can properly address it is essential to maintaining our furry friends’ health.

 This article will cover and offer valuable insights on the causes of dog wheezing and discuss practical treatments options available to help relieve our pets' discomfort due to this ailment.
 Here, we’ll take a look at the causes and conditions related to wheezing in dogs, symptoms to watch out for, diagnosis and treatment approaches, as well as preventive measures to stop further episodes from occurring.